 These trails are created to establish a particular rodent’s territorial zone and identify that rodent’s favored course.
 You might see greasy-looking trails inside a home, usually along the walls of a residence.

-Another indication that a residence might have a rodent issue is the presence of what can be rather tiny scratch marks.
+Another indication that a residence might have a rodent issue is the presence of what can be relatively tiny scratch marks.

 You might find scratch marks on a wall.
 However, they also might be found on the floor.

 Scratching, Squealing, Scurrying Sounds

-When mice or rats infest a home, they do make sounds as well.
+When mice or rats infest a home, they also make sounds.
 These include scratching, squealing, and scurrying sounds.
-As is the case with a urine odor, you will not detect these noises when at a home showing or open house.
+As with a urine odor, you will not detect these noises at a home showing or open house.

 If you detect the presence of rodents in a home, you’re interested in making an offer, and you do need to inquire about the homeowner.

-A homeowner needs to provide you accurate information in response to such an inquiry, whether or not a specific disclosure of a rodent issue (past or present) needs to be made by a seller.
+A homeowner needs to provide accurate information in response to such an inquiry, whether or not a specific disclosure of a rodent issue (past or present) needs to be made by a seller.

-You need to keep in mind that a homeowner may not be aware of a rodent issue if it is of a fairly new origin.
+You must remember that a homeowner may not be aware of a rodent issue if it is of a fairly new origin.

 You must inspect the premises before closing on a contract for sale.
-The inspection needs to include examining the property for the current or past presence of rodents in the house.
+The inspection must include examining the property for the current or past presence of rodents in the house.

 When you are looking to buy a new property, it is vital that you thoroughly check the premises for the signs of a rodent infestation.

 Now that you know some of the signs of a rodent infestation, you can go to the viewing armed with information!

-Whilst most of the property viewing is likely to be concentrated on the aesthetics and feel of the property, it is important to cover some of the basics.
+While most of the property viewing is likely to concentrate on the property’s aesthetics and feel, it is essential to cover some of the basics.

 You do not want the first memory of your new home to be the removal of a rodent infestation!